lindorff/JiraUtils/readme.md

 | `propertyName.apiName` | The name of the field as it is returned via the REST API     |
 | `types`                | The types of issues that you are interested in               |
 | `ignoreStatuses`       | Which statuses not to count towards the in-progress time     |

+## Script Descriptions

+The description for each script is below:

+### Donetickets

+With `donetickets` you are able to see which issues actually have become done, and stayed done, in a span of some days.

+JIRA _does_ provide a `resolutionDate` field, but it is common to find workflows misconfigured, and thus I have found it to be unreliable.
+Sometimes the resolution is never set, or it is not cleared when a ticket is taken back under work.

+Therefore, this script tracks the statuses, and determines whether a ticket has entered, and remained, in any of the given `isDone` statuses during the given timeframe.

+### Leadtime

+With `leadtime` you can see how many milliseconds issues have been in each of the statuses you are interested in.

+### Storypoints

+With `storypoints` you can see how your storypoints correlate with the actual time spent under development.

+After all, the theory with story points is that they should somehow convert into time.
+Thus, a 5-pointer take roughly 5x as long as a 1-pointer.
+This can be interesting feedback to the team about their estimation behavior.
+Even more interesting is to see how the relationships of various points behave in different windows of time of a team's lifetime: "Are we more accurate in our estimations than a year ago?
+Why?
+Why not?"